MattDoesAThing/yuzu-wiki/FAQ.md

 _yuzu is an open-source project, licensed under the GPLv2 (or any later version).
 Refer to the license document for more information._

 ### **Which platforms does yuzu support?**
-_yuzu is actively tested and supported on various 64-bit versions of Windows (7 and up), Linux and macOS._
+_yuzu is actively tested and supported on various 64-bit versions of Windows (7 and up) and Linux. macOS is no longer supported due to Apple deprecating OpenGL._

 ### **What are the system requirements for yuzu?**
 _yuzu currently requires a OpenGL 4.3 capable GPU and a CPU that has high single core performance.
 It also requires a minimum of 4 GB of RAM._